aster94/Keyword-Protocol-2000/README.md

 ## Version - Change Log

-##### 1.0.0 -
-- version promoted for the arduino IDE, no changes

-##### 0.3.0 -
-- ESP32 team corrected the bug, thank you!
-- test on the field passed
-- add documentation

 ##### 0.2.0 - Aug 30, 2018
 - found bug in the hardwareSerial class of the ESP32 core
 - big cleaning of the code